 One way is to add some mouth-watering flavors to your dog’s regular bland food.
 Add only flavors and scents that your dog finds delicious and appealing.
 If your pups love kibble prior to losing their appetite, try adding beef or chicken broth to it to accentuate the flavor and taste.

-Another way is to go with warm home-made dog food.
-Add some water into it so it’s easier for them to eat.
-This helps them stay hydrated during the healing process.
+Another way is to go with warm homemade dog food.
+Add some water or healthy dog-friendly drinks into it so it’s easier for them to eat and it makes the food more appealing.
+This also helps them stay hydrated during the healing process.

 Make sure the food portion size is small.
 This way your dogs won’t feel anxious to try to finish it all if they can’t.